asvirdi/ML-workshop-ali/labs/lab 2.md

 ```

-31.Now, we will run out trained model on test data -- passing a similar data frame as we did before
+31.Now, we will run our trained model on test data -- passing a similar data frame.
+The predict function will generate labels for the test data set

 ```
 predictionsrf = rf.predict(encodedTestData[['duration', 'logged_in']])